Solar PV

 The photovoltaic (PV) process converts free solar energy directly into solar power.
 This is very different from solar thermal technology which is used only to heat water.
 Solar PV micro-generation systems can be hugely cost effective for many Irish homes and we'd love to discuss this with you if you're interested in a PV system for your home.
 As with all our systems and services, we offer honest advice and are committed to providing the best service on the market.

-Contact our dedicated sales team on (098) 42699 to find out more or contact us here for more information.
+Contact our dedicated sales team on (098) 42699 or on [email protected] to find out more or fill in our contact form here.

 Read more: Technology overview